ATawzer/Storm-Old/README.md

 ## 1. Future Improvement
 - Detailing setup
 - Allowing for non-database runs (in case you don't want a backend or ML)
-- automatic playlist creation when making a new storm (via a configurator class)
+- automatic playlist creation when making a new storm
-- disabling of MySQL component for database-less ML (risky)

 ## 2. Known Issues / Fixes
 -